 Q: Which terrains are most challenging for fell runners?

 A: All regions and types of terrain present their own set of challenges.
-Hills and woodlands with loose earth and rocks that make difficult footing for sure, but its the weather that has the potential to be the most difficult factor of fell running.
+Hills and woodlands with loose earth and rocks that make a difficult footing for sure, but its the weather that has the potential to be the most difficult factor of fell running.
 Weather can make the terrain you encounter slick and muddy, making it difficult to gain traction.
-If you are planning on running on a new trail then it probably be a smart idea to check for available information on the area.
+If you are planning on running on a new trail then it probably is a smart idea to check for available information on the area.

 A: There are many possible risks when you are running in nature.
 Sudden inclement weather, dangerous animals, and unstable terrain just to name a few of things a fell runner should be prepared for.
 Making sure to wear appropriate clothing is a must for any athlete navigating areas of unpredictable weather.
 If you are looking for peace of mind when your concern is wild animals then there are foggers and deterrent sprays to keep you safe.
-When preparing for loose and slippery terrain you will want to make sure to either run with people or a partner.
+When preparing for the loose and slippery terrain you will want to make sure to either run with people or a partner.
 Other options include making sure to let people know where you will be and when or using equipment that allows people to track your location.

 Q: Help, I’m having mega problems with foot blistering during my long distance fell running, winter, spring, summer or fall, I get blisters, why?